dystobic/writeups/DUCTF/2021/outBackdoor/README.md

 When running the exploit remotely, though, the program crashed because of the `system` call implementation in the libc there uses the `movaps` instruction which expects the stack to be 16-byte aligned, but we borked that before.
-In order to deal with that issue I overwrote the return address of `main` with the address of `outBackdoor` + 1, skipping the first `push rbp` instruction which fixes the problem.
+In order to deal with that issue I overwrote the return address of `main` with the address of `outBackdoor + 1`, skipping the first `push rbp` instruction which fixes the problem.

 See [exploit](./exploit.py) for an automation of the exploit written in python.